bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/Glossary.rst

 .. glossary::

     attribute
         Some state or value that belongs to a particular object.
 For example, tess has a color.

-    block
-        A group of consecutive statements with the same indentation.

-    body
-        The block of statements in a compound statement that follows the header.

-    branch
-        One of the possible paths of the flow of execution determined by conditional execution.

     canvas
         A surface within a window where drawing takes place.

-    chained conditional
-        A conditional branch with more than two possible flows of execution.
-In Python chained conditionals are written with ``if ... elif ... else`` statements.

-    comparison operator
-        One of the operators that compares two values: ``==``, ``!=``, ``>``, ``<``, ``>=``, and ``<=``.

-    condition
-        The boolean expression in a conditional statement that determines which branch is executed.

-    conditional statement
-        A statement that controls the flow of execution depending on some condition.
-In Python the keywords ``if``, ``elif``, and ``else`` are used for conditional statements.

-    control flow
-        See *flow of execution* in the chapter on Functions.

     for loop
         A statement in Python for convenient repetition of statements in